FC Goa's Clifford Miranda completes AFC Pro Diploma Coaching Course | Goal.com

 The former Dempo player did this course under the umbrella of Uzbekistan Football Association (UFA) who on Friday, gave the confirmation to the All India Football Federation (AIFF) about the completion of Miranda's course.

-With the new criterion announced by the Indian Super League (ISL) for the upcoming season that Indian coaches may be named as head coach provided they possess a Pro Diploma from any federation, Miranda now finds himself eligible for the post he presently holds as interim at FC Goa after the departure of Sergio Lobera.
+With the new criterion announced by the Indian Super League (ISL) for the upcoming season that Indian coaches may be named as head coach provided they possess a Pro Diploma from any federation, Miranda now finds himself eligible for the post.
+He took up the role of the interim coach at FC Goa after the departure of Sergio Lobera.
+His contract ends till June and has not signed an extension yet.

-As per one of the compulsions of the AFC Pro License course, Miranda was required to have a club attachment with any side above the level of Indian teams and the Goan chose to make use of the club's ties with RB Leipzig in Germany.
+As per the requirements of the AFC Pro License course, Miranda chose to make use of the club's relationship with RB Leipzig in Germany.